Announcing Pedro Arrupe, S.J. Hall

 Dear Members of the Georgetown University Community:

 As we prepare to begin our fall semester and as we commemorate the feast of St. Ignatius of Loyola in the coming days, I am pleased to extend an invitation to you to celebrate the opening of our newest residence hall, Pedro Arrupe, S.J.
-Hall, on our campus’ north side.
+Hall (new window), on our campus’ north side.

 Opening in mid-August, this new residence hall advances our vision for a vibrant living and learning environment for our community.
 It was designed and constructed to be LEED certified and includes state-of-the-art storm water management strategies, energy conservation technology, and green roofs.